 In deciding whether the defendant voluntarily and intentionally joined in the agreement, you must consider only evidence of his own actions and statements.
-You may not consider actions and pretrial statements of others, except to the extent that pretrial statements of others describe something that had been said or done by the defendant.
+You may not consider actions and pretrial statements of others, except to the extent that pretrial statements of others describe something that has been said or done by the defendant.

-Three, that at the time the defendant joined in the agreement or understanding, he knew the purpose of the agreement or understanding.
+And three, that at the time Kent Hazelrigg joined in the agreement or understanding, he knew the purpose of the agreement or understanding.